asbecker8/hifi-docs-grav-content/02.explore/01.get-started/05.android-app/docs.md

 * **Set Display Name** - From the **Avatar** tab, you can set a display name

 ## Discover and Make Friends
 * **Handshake** - In High Fidelity, you can add people to your connections list by shaking their hand.
-To shake hands using the Android app XXXXX
+To shake hands using the Android app press the handshake button above the flight button in the bottom right of the screen
 * **Connections List** - Open the **People** tab form the menu to view the friends you've made